 What Does a Medicare Card Look Like?

-Your Medicare card is a small, plastic card with a distinctive red, white, and blue design.
+Your Medicare card is a small, paper card with a distinctive red, white, and blue design.
 It contains essential information such as your name, Medicare number (which is different from your Social Security number), and the start date of your Medicare coverage.
 This card is proof of your Medicare enrollment and should be presented to healthcare providers for billing purposes.

 In most circumstances, you’ll carry your Medicare card unless you have a Medicare Advantage plan.
 In that case, you’ll receive a separate card from your plan provider that you’ll use for appointments and claims.
 Your standard Medicare card will primarily be for reference.